f5devcentral/f5-waap/csd/start-csd-intro.rst

 For *F5 SEs* the JavaScript was already added to the demo application and you can find the detais and login instructions for the f5-sales-demo tenant further down in the lab guide.

-You can sign up for a free account for the F5 Distributed Cloud in case you don't have an account yet by following the [sign up description](https://github.com/f5devcentral/f5-waap/blob/main/step-1-signup-deploy/voltConsole.rst) or just go directly to the [sign up page](https://console.ves.volterra.io/signup/usage_plan).
+You can sign up for a free account for the F5 Distributed Cloud in case you don't have an account yet by following the `sign up description <https://github.com/f5devcentral/f5-waap/blob/main/step-1-signup-deploy/voltConsole.rst>`_ or just go directly to the `sign up page <https://console.ves.volterra.io/signup/usage_plan>`_

-Please contact your F5 Sales Engineer/Account Manager for more information and please send any feedback for this lab to a.vistola@f5.com

 What we'll learn
 ----------------